Owasco Lake, Fishing – Articles, Species and Tips

 A young man smiles as he holds up a grey lake trout in front of a picturesque landscape, caught while spinning from a boat.

 Proper gear is key: insulated fishing waders help in shallower zones or during transitions on and off the ice, while trolling rods may be used before full freeze-up when open water remains.
-Always check ice thickness before heading out and carry essential safety gear like ice picks, a spud bar, and a life jacket
+Always check ice thickness before heading out and carry essential safety gear like ice picks, a spud bar, and a life jacket.

 Other Fishing Spots in NY